 If you have kids or remember being a kid (I’m a very sad panda for whoever doesn’t), you’re well aware of the power of fads.
 You know, the latest and greatest gadget, toy or game your son or daughter (or, ah, you) absolutely must have, mainly because they really want it, but also because Billy from down the street already has it?
 Yeah, those fads.

-Many moons ago, the school yards were filled with marbles; then it was pogs, followed quickly by Pokémon cards and, of couse, devil sticks.
+Many moons ago, the schoolyards were filled with marbles; then it was Pogs, followed quickly by Pokémon cards and, of course, devil sticks.
 I remember having these things separately but also all at once, though the reality is each one likely had a really entertaining month or two and then ended up in a forgotten drawer next to the rest of the fads.
-At their peak, pogs were so interesting marbles didn’t even stand a chance.
+At their peak, Pogs were so interesting marbles didn’t even stand a chance.

 Like a schoolyard at recess, the digital world is filled with trends, fads and every kind of shiny, fool’s-gold type object you can imagine.

 This is a problem for both marketers and consumers.

 Whether it’s an ad campaign and (usually) one of those endlessly scrolling landing pages that convince you to buy a product you don’t want or need or a marketing technique that fails to deliver on its too-good-to-be-true promise, it’s often difficult to avoid the pitfalls of the Internet.

 There are, however, new technologies and trends that can have a significant effect on both consumers and marketers, which means telling the difference between impactful mobile trends and fleeting fads is an important skill.